 - Regularly Clean hands with alcohol-based hand rub or soap and water.

-- Clean and Sanitize surfaces that are considered “high touch” (doorknobs, handles, counter tops, desk phones, faucets, ect.) at least twice a day.
+- Clean and Sanitize surfaces that are considered “high touch” (doorknobs, handles, counter tops, desk phones, faucets, and so on) at least twice a day.

 Maintain Proper Social Distancing